stevana/deterministic-scheduler/README.md

     (9,True,2)
     (10,False,1)

+If we fix the seed to one which makes our test fail:

 ``` haskell
 test2 :: IO ()
 test2 = let seed = 2 in replicateM_ 10 (print =<< test seed)
 ```

+then we get the same outcome everytime:

     >>> test2
     (2,False,1)